I discovered electronics in 1963, when I was eleven,

 Evolving Art

-their intended audience quite so viscerally if the magazine's artists
+grabbed their intended audience quite so viscerally if the

-had not gotten the boys' physical appearance down almost exactly
+magazine's artists had not gotten the boys' physical appearance

-change substantially until the very last year of the series.
-The "Far
+not change substantially until the very last year of the series.

-Side" glasses (which were mainstream back then—my wife wore
+The "Far Side" glasses (which were mainstream back then—my wife

-them in the early Sixties and thought they were cool!) and blonde pompadour
+wore them in the early Sixties and thought they were cool!) and

 PE